abhi19833/TripFlux/README.md

 ## What You Can Do

-- Create an account and log in securely
+- Create an account and log in securely using JWT authentication
-- Create and manage trips
+- Create trips and organize them by status:
+  - Visited
+  - Ongoing
+  - Wishlist
-- Track expenses for each trip
+- Track expenses separately for each trip
-- Add notes and travel memories
+- Add notes to record travel memories and important details
-- Upload trip photos
+- Upload and store trip photos securely using Cloudinary
+- Use the AI Travel Assistant to generate:
+  - Travel itineraries
+  - Packing lists
+  - Budget estimates
+- Edit or delete trips, expenses, notes, and photos
-- Reset password using email link
+- Reset your password securely using an email-based reset link
-- View everything from a single dashboard
+- Access your travel data anytime from any device

 ---